Home UpStaff

 Other Training

-1991 Contact Case Interviewer's Course (STD control & counseling), 5th Preventive Medicine Unit, Taegu, South Korea
+Contact Case Interviewer’s Course (epidemiology investigation & counseling), 5th Preventive Medicine Unit, Taegu, South Korea

 cert.
 No. 303-90), Dept of Defense, AHS, FSH, TX